 Claim your Google My Business Listing

 Without a Google My Business (GMB) listing, you will never appear in Google’s local packs.
 Why?
-Because they are populated wholly based off of GMB listings.
+Because they are populated wholly based on GMB listings.
 That also means that they are generated differently than organic search results.
 Just because you can get your business to rank well in organic results doesn’t mean that you’ll rank well in local packs.
 We go a lot more in-depth into Google My Business’s various aspects: Google My Business and How Can it Contribute to SEO blog post.
-However, we’ll go over the top actions you can take here also to make your GMB listing as healthy as possible.
+However, we’ll go over the top actions you can take here to make your GMB listing as healthy as possible.

 Ensure there aren’t any missing fields in your listing – Neglecting areas such as your name, address, phone number, or hours in your listing will negatively impact your likelihood of ranking in local packs.
 Doing so will also make it much harder for potential customers to get in contact with you.

 Encourage your customers to review your business – Yelp actively discourages companies from asking their customers to give them reviews.
 However, Google encourages it so long as it’s done ethically.
 In other words, don’t offer your customers benefits like free services for reviewing you.
-If your customers take the time to review your business, make sure to reply as it’s one more thing that can strengthen your GMB listing and increase your chances of ranking in local packs.
+If your customers take the time to review your business, make sure to reply.
+It’s one more thing that can strengthen your GMB listing and increase your chances of ranking in local packs.

 Make Sure To Always Maintain Your Google My Business Listings